Fife Council is developing ‘Climate Fife’ a Sustainable Energy and Climate Action Plan (SECAP)

 - Set out a where action is needed, and ways to improve opportunities between different priorities.

-The Proposed Draft Climate Fife Plan and supporting documents set out Fife’s objectives and actions to move Fife to a vision of:
+The approved Climate Fife Plan (Fife Council’s Sustainable Energy and Climate Action Plan) and supporting documents set out Fife’s objectives and actions to move Fife to a vision of:

 - Climate friendly, having transformed the economy, infrastructure, land use and energy system to decarbonise how we live;